blendernc/blendernc/docs/source/examples/import_ECMWF_netCDF.rst

 .. note::
-  The node ``datacube input`` changes name to the current loaded filename.
+  The node ``datacube Input`` changes name to the current loaded filename.

 Let's fix some of the issues: